top of page

 Isaac Agbemafle, Assistant Professor, Department of Nutrition, University of Rhode Island

 This thought-provoking panel delves into the evolving landscape of children’s nutrition, exploring the rise of engineered milk and protein alternatives amid increasing food allergies and cultural dietary shifts.
-Experts in medicine, bioengineering, and nutrition will unpack the future of childhood health, food accessibility, and the intersection of science, industry, and tradition in shaping what the next generation eats.
+Experts in medicine, nutrition, and policy will unpack the future of childhood health, food accessibility, and the intersection of science, industry, and tradition in shaping what the next generation eats.

 12:30 - 2:30 PM